wicnmys/mate-security-hw/experiments/planning/experiment-2-react-agent-with-llm-judge.md

 **IMPORTANT:** Follow this checklist to ensure nothing is missed.
 This was created based on lessons learned from Experiment 1.

+### Critical Notes Before Starting

+1. **Preserve Previous Results**: When running experiments, use unique output file names that won't overwrite previous results.
+Use descriptive names like `react_v2_experiment_results.json` instead of generic `experiment_results.json`.

+2. **Git Commits**: Make meaningful commits at logical checkpoints throughout implementation.
+Do NOT include co-authorship attribution in commit messages - commits should appear as solely from the developer.

 ### Phase 1: Implementation

 - [ ] **Create the agent file**: `src/agents/react_agent_v2.py`